dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1516: Children are unique individuals deserving consideration.
+### T1516: Children have their own thoughts and experiences.

 |Support|
 |---|